medialab/xan/docs/cmd/vocab.md

     --distrib         Compute directed distributional similarity metrics instead.
     --min-count <n>   Minimum number of co-occurrence count to be included in the result.
                       [default: 1]
+    --complete        Compute the complete chi2 & G2 metrics, instead of their approximation based on the first cell of the contingency matrix.
+This is of course more costly to compute.

 Common options:
     -h, --help             Display this message